 - 10 to 15 days for daily use

 - 30-plus days for heavy use

 The official cutoff to trigger a positive result is 50 nanograms per milliliter of THC, a threshold set by the federal government.
 Depending on a person’s body weight, diet, CBD use (dosage and duration), and how they metabolize cannabinoids, THC is detectable in as little as 4 to 6 days.
-All these immeasurable factors mean it is impossible to say how much CBD it takes before reaching the threshold, so it may be best to postpone CBD use.
+All these immeasurable factors mean it is impossible to say how much CBD it takes before reaching the threshold, so it may be best to postpone CBD use prior to drug testing.

 The same applies to other cannabinoid products such as CBG or CBN.
 Just like CBD, these products often contain trace amounts of THC.